haam-community/haam-summer-school/docs/2024/README.md

 ## What

 The **HAAM Summer School** is a 3 day workshop, with a mix of theoretical and practical sessions.
-Our first Summer School, with the motto *‘Connecting the past, present, and future’*, will cover different aspects of human ancient DNA (aDNA) research, including both technical and ethical challenges and considerations and when working with human skeletal remains and human genetic data.
+Our first Summer School, with the motto *'Connecting the past, present, and future'*, covers different aspects of human ancient DNA (aDNA) research, including both technical and ethical challenges, and considerations when working with human skeletal remains and human genetic data.
-The Summer School will be held in a 100% virtual format to maximise accessibility and inclusivity for attendees worldwide, particularly for those working in lower-income countries and/or with limited funding, and to ensure that all participants can have equal access to content and interactions, as well as any network opportunities that could stem from the summer school, regardless where they are based.
+The Summer School is held in a 100% virtual format to maximise accessibility and inclusivity for attendees worldwide, particularly for those working in lower-income countries and/or with limited funding, and to ensure that all participants can have equal access to content and interactions, as well as any network opportunities that could stem from the summer school, regardless of where they are based.
-The course is planned by active researchers of the HAAM-community (including The Francis Crick Institute (UK), MPI-EVA (DE), Globe Institute (DK), University College Dublin (IE) & University of Zurich (CH)).
+The course was planned by active researchers of the HAAM-community (including The Francis Crick Institute (UK), MPI-EVA (DE), Globe Institute (DK), University College Dublin (IE) & University of Zurich (CH)).
 [Instructors](/2024/instructors.md) of the course are volunteers teaching during the period of the Summer School.
 The summer school is supported by Max Planck Institute for Evolutionary Anthropology and the International Society of Biomolecular Archaeology.

 ## Who